cawel/notes-binder/en/documentaries/The Story of India/Episode 2 - The Power of Ideas.md

 * Buddha was his moral authority

 ## Animal rights
-* India had the first animal rights in the world
+* India had the first animals rights in the world
 * India has the oldest animals hospital in the world
 * Ashoka understood that if you are cruel to animals, you will be cruel to human beings
 * since animals can't do anything back to you, you can be your true self

 ## The Axis Age
+* the Axial Age or Axial Period is a term coined by German philosopher Karl Jaspers
+* it describes the period from 800 to 200 BC, during which, according to Jaspers, similar revolutionary thinking appeared in Persia, India, China and the Occident.
+* the period is also sometimes referred to as the Axis Age
 * there were many empires of the sword, but only India created an empire of ideas
-* Ashoka: we must respect all religions, since they all have the same goal: enlightenment
+* Ashoka thought that Indians must respect all religions, since they all have the same goal: enlightenment
 * he promoted many ideas: compassion, right conduct, non-violence, which became the core of personal morality and the core of politics
 * it's moving the sphere of politics away from the sanctions of religion and magic to the rule of reason and morality
 * on the Indian flag (created for India's independence), we find Ashoka's wheel of law